upb-lea/LEA_KiCad_Library/README.md

 Open the GitHub page, choose your branch and create a `pull request`.

 ## BOM generation
 The component library is aligned to use the add-on [KiCost](https://github.com/hildogjr/KiCost).
 Therefore the above mentioned keys `Manufacturer`, `manf#` and `mouser#` are mandatory in the symbol.
 In the schematic, navigate `Tools` -> `create BOM` and run a random one, e.g. `bom_csv_grouped_by_value`.
-Install KiCost, navigate via terminal to your kiCad project folder and enter `kicost` to your terminal.
+Install KiCost, navigate via terminal to your KiCad project folder and enter `kicost` to your terminal.
 As input file, choose the `.xml` file what was created by the BOM command.
 After that, the KiCost BOM will be created.
 To get the prices and stock information from Mouser, create a Mouser API key on the Mouser homepage and enter it into the [configuration file](https://hildogjr.github.io/KiCost/docs/_build/singlehtml/index.html#configuration-file).

 ## Pin labels
 ### Connectors